c-marsh/Break-it/README.md

 A functioning game that can be played, and hopefully be enjoyable to play.

-## 1.3 How my project is the best way to help them achieve those things?

-## 1.4 Website Planning and Wireframes
+## 1.3 Website Planning and Wireframes
 ### User Stories
 Wants to play a game
 Wants to pause game